You’ll also read a cautionary tale about NOT combing your hair as well as a funny story about copying other people’s hairstyles.

 Princess Hair by Sharee Miller

 I love this joyful celebration of the many styles, textures, and shapes of black hair!
 These princesses have dreadlocks, kinks, head wraps, curls, and bantu knots.
 “Princesses with AFROS do-si-do. // Princesses with BRAIDS throw parades.”
 All the princesses love their hair.
 We can see it in the exuberant illustrations of playful, happy little girls.
-This is a favorite picture book for 2017.

 Stephanie’s Ponytail by Robert Munch